xtuml/bridgepoint/doc-bridgepoint/notes/8822_port_message_parm_restrict/8822_port_message_parm_restrict_ant.md

 4. Requirements
 ---------------

-4.1 Restrict rename
-* Ensure rename of a Property Parameter can only be done in the Interface definition.
+4.1 Property Parameter rename shall only be allowed in the Interface definition.

-4.2 Restrict delete
-* Ensure deletion of a Property Parameter can only be done in the Interface definition.
+4.2 Deletion of a Property Parameter shall only be allowed in the Interface definition.

-* Ensure deletion of a Signal can only be done in the Interface definition.
+4.3 Deletion of a Signal shall only be allowed in the Interface definition.

-* Ensure deletion of an Operation can only be done in the Interface definition.
+4.4 Deletion of an Operation shall only be allowed in the Interface definition.

-4.3 Restrict type set
-* Ensure type setting of a Property Parameter can only be done in the Interface definition.
+4.5 Type setting of a Property Parameter shall only be allowed in the Interface definition.

-4.4 Restrict reorder
-* Ensure move up or down of a Property Parameter can only be done in the Interface definition.
+4.6 Move up or down of a Property Parameter shall only be allowed in the Interface definition.

 5. Analysis
 -----------